MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-424-Conditions-Medicare-Payment/subpart-I-Requirements-Medicare-Diabetes-Prevention-Program-Suppliers-Beneficiary-Engagement-Incentives-Under-Medicare-Diabetes-Prevention-Program-Expanded-Model/section-424.205.md

 (7) Revalidates its Medicare enrollment every 5 years after the effective date of enrollment.

-(c) *MDPP preliminary recognition.* For the purposes of this section, an MDPP preliminary recognition may include either:

-(1) Any preliminary recognition established by CDC for the purposes of the DPRP; or

-(2) An MDPP interim preliminary recognition.

-(i) *MDPP interim preliminary recognition application period.* Entities may apply to CDC for CMS' MDPP interim preliminary by submitting information at the time and in the form and manner specified by CMS.

-(ii) *MDPP Interim preliminary recognition requirements.* An entity may qualify for MDPP interim preliminary recognition if—

-(A) The entity has pending CDC recognition.

-(B) The entity submits a full 12 months of performance data to CDC on at least one completed cohort.
-The 12 month data submission includes at least 5 participants who attended at least 3 sessions in the first 6 months and whose time from first session attended to last session of the lifestyle change program was at least 9 months, at least 60 percent of whom attended at least 9 sessions in months 1 through 6, and at least 60 percent of whom attended at least 3 sessions in months 7 through 12.

-(d) *Medicare Diabetes Prevention Program supplier standards.* An MDPP supplier must meet and must certify in its CMS-approved enrollment application that it meets and will continue to meet the following standards.
+(c) *Medicare Diabetes Prevention Program supplier standards.* An MDPP supplier must meet and must certify in its CMS-approved enrollment application that it meets and will continue to meet the following standards.

-(1) The MDPP supplier must have and maintain MDPP preliminary recognition, as defined under paragraph (c)(1) of this section, or a full CDC DPRP recognition.
+(1) The MDPP supplier must have and maintain preliminary, full, or full plus CDC DPRP recognition.

 (2) The MDPP supplier must not currently have its billing privileges terminated for-cause or be excluded by a State Medicaid agency.